Clinical Research Studies

 Regulatory Approval Process

-After a potential therapy has been thoroughly demonstrated to alleviate disease in the animal models the regulatory phase of preclinical developments begins.
-Clinical trials must be reviewed and allowed to proceed by the FDA.
+After a potential therapy has been shown to alleviate disease in the animal models the regulatory phase of preclinical developments begins.
+A clinical trial to test the product in people is designed and the product, how it is made and how it was created, in addition to a desciption of the disease and how the patients will be treated, is complied into a document for the FDA to review.
 This can be a lengthy and complicated process.
-The steps in FDA clinical trial approval include:
+The steps toward a FDA clinical trial include:

 Clinical Trials